cosmos/cosmos-sdk/docs/architecture/adr-003-module-sub-accounts.md

 **Attributes**:

-Attributes for a root `ModuleAccount` are decalred upon initialization of the Supply Keeper.
+Attributes for a root `ModuleAccount` are declared upon initialization of the Supply Keeper.
 A child `ModuleAccount` must have a subset of its parents attributes.

 **Other changes**